-- 5. The layout, density and number of dwellings must respect the site's flood zone and its context close to the river Rother.
-The area closest to the Rother must not be developed on and should have minimal public access.
+5. The layout, density and number of dwellings must respect the site's flood zone and its context close to the River Rother.
+The area

-- 6. In consultation with the Environment

-Agency and SDNPA provide a Sustainable

-Drainage System that will deliver multiple

-benefits and ensure surface water drainage

-from the site is suitably filtered and

-attenuated to prevent pollution of the

-River Rother.

-7. Characteristically planted green roofs should be incorporated where appropriate to manage water quantity and quality (and also to provide biodiverse habitats and reduce energy use).
+- closest to the Rother must not be developed on and should have minimal public access. - 6.
+In consultation with the Environment Agency and SDNPA provide a Sustainable Drainage System that will deliver multiple benefits and ensure surface water drainage from the site is suitably filtered and attenuated to prevent pollution of the River Rother. - 7.
+Green roofs with locally characteristic plants should be incorporated where appropriate to manage water quantity and quality (and also to provide biodiverse habitats and reduce energy use).
 Be aware that the form of any green roofs will need to integrate with the proposed architectural style (see Scale, Massing and Form).